 UPDATE from Dec 1, 2016: Yesterday, Amazon revealed Amazon Lex – a conversational interface API with NLP features and tight integration to Amazon services such as Lambda, Dynamo DB, SNS/SES and others.
 We’ll look into Amazon Lex internals once it becomes available.

 You probably remember the famous IBM Watson’s game when it won against two humans on the TV quiz show “Jeopardy” in 2011.
 So the good news is that IBM moved the technology behind the Watson into the cloud and released the set of API that you can use in your own conversational applications.

 The API set includes language understanding offerings from a natural language classifier to concept insights and dialogue processing.
-There are a lot of building blocks that you can use in your application, but you probably will spend a decent amount of time integrating them into one solution.
+There are a lot of building blocks that you can use in your application, but you probably will spend a fair amount of time integrating them into one solution.

 We’ve used IBM Alchemy Language for sentiment analysis and keywords extraction for our experiments and it worked well.
 We think that IBM’s solution is the ideal choice for enterprises that want to be 100% sure of their API provider.

 For a recent IBM Watson demonstration you can watch a fireside chat with Dr. John Kelly, who leads the Watson team at IBM, at TechCrunch Disrupt 2015 in San Francisco.